Response of a classical mesoscopic oscillator to a two-level quantum system: Quantum-induced stochastic dynamics

 Table \ref{tab:exp_params} shows the relevant mass, frequency and JC coupling parameters for each of the oscillators and qubits in Refs.~\cite{meekhof1996generation, yin2013large, bild2023schrodinger}, and the resulting magnitudes of the quantum-induced deterministic and stochastic forces.

-The magnitudes of the forces range from zepto- ($10^{-21}$~N) to atto-Newton ($10^{-18}$~N) scales.
 Crucially, this entire force range is detectable by various state-of-the-art experimental platforms, notably levitated systems and nanomechanical resonators~\cite{ranjit2016zeptonewton, monteiro2020force, weiss2012quantum, ranjit2015attonewton, gavartin2012hybrid, yan2023force}.
 We highlight these quantum-induced forces might be of special relevance to near-future spin-mechanical tabletop quantum gravity experiments with levitated nanodiamonds \cite{bose2017spin, spin_collab}.
+The explicit dependence of both the deterministic and stochastic forces on the initial state parameters $(\theta, \phi)$ indicates that the classical trajectory acts as a continuous measurement record.
+In the following section, we formalize this intuition by calculating the Fisher Information Matrix (FIM) to establish the fundamental precision limits for quantum state reconstruction.